 Furniture: Sell or donate most of it.

 Unless you have a family heirloom, antique, or custom-made piece that you really love, moving overseas is a great time to purchase some new furniture.
 Moving large items like couches, beds, and dining sets may cost even more than replacing the furniture on the other end of the journey.
 You also run the risk that they don’t actually fit well in your new home!
 You might as well allocate time to do some furniture shopping as you settle in and purchase items that you’re going to love.

 If your international move is taking you somewhere with a different electric grid than your current one, you may find that your electronics don’t work.
 Adapters are fine for short-term usage, but they aren’t really meant to be permanent solutions!
 Be selective about the electronics that you bring.
 It may be that your wall-mount television would do better to find a new home before you leave.
 Small items, like an electric razor or your toothbrush, can do alright plugged in with your adapter for a while.

 Toiletries and cleaning supplies: Leave most of them behind.

-Shipping a bunch of liquids like large bottles of shampoo, cleaning products, and other toiletries are just a recipe for leakage and a waste of space.
-Prior to moving overseas, try to use up as much of your products as you can and then downsize to smaller, travel-size bottles that you can pack in your personal travel bag.
+Shipping a bunch of liquids like large bottles of shampoo, cleaning products, and other toiletries is just a recipe for leakage and a waste of space.
+Prior to moving overseas, try to use up as many of your products as you can and then downsize to smaller, travel-size bottles that you can pack in your personal travel bag.
 You can always purchase new cleaning products and, these days, even have them shipped to your new house.

 Kitchen: Be thorough with your cleaning and purging.